 For Environmental Systems Research Institute, success stems from thinking globally and mapping locally.
 Known as ESRI, the company develops geographic information systems (GIS) software used to create and label digital maps, publish maps on the Internet, and build related databases.
 ESRI has customers in fields such as government, forestry, oil and gas, and transportation.
 Its ArcGIS product line includes applications used for tracking oil spills, planning land use, monitoring rainforest depletion, and routing emergency vehicles, among many other uses.
-ESRI was founded in 1969 by president Jack Dangermond and VP Laura Dangermond, who own the company.
+ESRI was founded in 1969 by Jack and Laura Dangermond, who still own the company.

 While ESRI's GIS technology underlies the mapping services of other companies, it is mostly concerned with supporting institutional, enterprise, and civil customers.
-Companies such as Garmin and TomTom, a partner, are more focused on the consumer mobile mapping market, while ESRI's clients have included American Transmission, National Geographic Society, and the City of Philadelphia.
+Companies such as

 The company's ESRI Press unit publishes books on the GIS field, including atlases, software manuals, and textbooks.
 ESRI also provides professional services, such as project management and technology implementation, as well as support and disaster response consulting.